 Different In Every Episode: The Burger of the Day that is posted on the wall changes every episode.
 It will also change during episodes that take place over multiple days.

 In "Mother Daughter Laser Razor", Louise talks to her mother about their relationship as if they were a couple.

-"Bobsterfest" - The kids act like Lobsterfest is a religious holiday they are forbidden from celebrating. later they describe how they want Their First Time to be like, eating lobster.
-Also, its obvious the woman hitting on Hugo wasn't really talking about his badge Its his penis.
+"Bobsterfest" - The kids act like Lobsterfest is a religious holiday they are forbidden from celebrating.
+Later they describe what they want Their First Time eating lobster to be like.
+Also, its obvious the woman hitting on Hugo wasn't really talking about his badge (it's his penis).